sib-swiss/NGS-longreads-training/docs/index.md

 ## Learning outcomes

+### General learning outcomes

 After this course, you will be able to:

-* Understand the basics behind PacBio SMRT sequencing and Oxford Nanopore Technology sequencing
+* Describe the basics behind PacBio SMRT sequencing and Oxford Nanopore Technology sequencing
 * Use the command line to perform quality control and read alignment of long-read sequencing data
-* Do a differential isoform expression analysis or a repeat expansion analysis
+* Develop and execute a bioinformatics pipeline to perform an alignment-based analysis
+* Answer biological questions based on the analysis resulting from the pipeline

+### Learning outcomes explained

+To reach the general learning outcomes above, we have set a number of smaller learning outcomes.
+Each chapter (found at [Course material](course_material/introduction.md)) starts with these smaller **learning outcomes**.
+Use these when we are starting a chapter to get an idea what you will learn.
+Use them also at the end of a chapter to evaluate whether you have learned what you were expected to learn.

 ## Learning experiences

-This course will consist of lectures, exercises and polls.
+To reach the learning outcomes we will use lectures, exercises, polls and group work.
 During exercises, you are free to discuss with other participants.
 During lectures, focus on the lecture only.

 ### Exercises